shaCode256/MyAnimeList-Data-Analysis/README.md

 # DATA SCIENCE ANALYSIS- 2020
 # MyAnimeList dataSet- CSV

-The project implements foreasting and analysis, to forecast WILL THE ANIME BE SUCCESSFUL? by observing the relationships between the features of all the animes in the anime_filtered CSV dataSet.
+The project implements foreasting and analysis, to forecast whether an anime be successfull by observing the relationships between the features of all the animes in the anime_filtered CSV dataSet.

 #lots of cleaning the data!

-I chose to decide that the anime is successful by its rating score (in the TRAINING, of course), if its above 7 = SUCCESSFULL.
+I chose to decide that the anime is successful by its rating score (in training ds), if its above 7 = SUCCESSFULL.

 I used the anime_filtered dataset from Kaggle: https://www.kaggle.com/azathoth42/myanimelist#anime_filtered.csv